Hand mortar

 The hand mortar is a firearm and early predecessor of modern grenade launchers that was used in the late 17th century and 18th century to throw fused grenades.
 The action was similar to a flintlock, matchlock, or wheellock firearm (depending on the date of production), but the barrel was short, usually 2 in to 4 in long (though some are reported to have barrels up to 13 in long), and had a large bore to accommodate the grenade; usually between 2 and 2.5 in.

 Usage

 After priming the firearm and adding the gunpowder, the shooter would light a grenade fuse, place the grenade in the muzzle of the mortar, then fire it at the enemy.
 However, accidents could occur if the weapon misfired and the lit grenade remained in the barrel.
-Additional modifications attempted to light the grenade using the burning gunpowder, but accounts say that the fuse would be forced into the grenade which would explode immediately.
+Additional modifications attempted to light the grenade using the burning gunpowder, but accounts say that the fuse would be forced into the grenade, detonating it prematurely.